-- Devices such as telephones, tablets, and laptops make lesson material more accessible, and offer numerous opportunities.
+- Devices such as smartphones, tablets, and laptops make lesson material more accessible, and offer numerous opportunities.
 You don’t need to walk with your entire class to the computer lab.

 - Using digital interactive tools stimulates student engagement.
-Not only by ‘keeping them busy’ or making a lesson ‘more fun’, but also because it helps students learn.
+Not only by "keeping them busy" or making a lesson "more fun", but also because it helps students learn.
 According to the results of a research (2013) by American social psychologist James Pennebaker, using interaction (the research focuses on quizzes) during a physical lesson stimulates commitment.
 However, he also proves that interaction has a positive effect on the performance of students during testing.
 Why?
 Interaction stimulates direct feedback, but also data retrieval from a student’s memory.
-The retrieved memories are thus sedimented.
+The retrieved memories are anchored.

 Luckily, in LessonUp all your didactic material is stored within one learning environment, visible on one screen.
 Technology doesn’t hinder you or distract you.
 You are the teacher, and LessonUp unburdens you with a complete platform.

-While talking about the First World War, a history teacher shows a videofragment concerning the trenches.
-At a certain point, he freezes the video in order to see an intersection of a trench.
-From experience, he knows that showing this in the class ‘works’.
-He then proceeds to talk about life in the trenches and the elements that compose them.
-After telling his story with conviction, he continues to play the video.
+While talking about the First World War, a history teacher shows a video fragment concerning the trenches.
+At a certain point, she freezes the video in order to see an intersection of a trench.
+From experience, he knows that showing this in the class "works".
+She then proceeds to talk about life in the trenches and the elements that compose them.
+After telling her story, she continues to play the video.

 This is an example of PCK.
-Both from a content point of view as a pedagogical one, this teacher knows what works for his students.
-His method works well also in LessonUp!
+Both from a content point of view as a pedagogical one, this teacher knows what works for her students.
+Her method works perfectly while using LessonUp!

 Video, interactive image and exit ticket

-Videos are easy to embed in LessonUp.
+Videos are easy to embed in a LessonUp lesson.
 By doing so, you make your life much easier.
 They become part of your lesson.
 You can start and pause them as you please.

-Ways to implement your subject within a lesson
+Ways to bring your subject into a lesson